Nitanshi1104/Diabetes_Prediction_ML/README.md

 # Diabetes_Prediction_ML
-I created a Diabetes Prediction Model using support vector machine algorithm to classify if a person has diabetes or not on the basis of some given information about the person.

 #This project aims to develop a machine learning-based model for predicting the risk of diabetes in patients.
 The
 #model uses a dataset of patient information, including demographic, clinical, and lifestyle variables, to train and test
 #several machine learning algorithms, including logistic regression, decision trees, and support vector machines.
 The